Arch-Network/book/src/guides/arch-cli-reference.md

 ## Error Reference

 ### General Errors
-- `Invalid length`: Input data is not the correct length (usually for 32-byte hex strings)
+- `Invalid length`: Input data is not the correct length (usually for base58 strings encoding 32 bytes)
 - `Failed to process result: <operation>`: Failed to process RPC response
 - `Failed to change account owner`: Failed to change the account's owner